VanOvermeire/dynamodb-helper/README.md

 - current setup will set up a DynamoDB client for every helper struct, which is not very effective
 - testing on unit level where necessary
 - automated setup with Github Actions

-## PRs

-Pull requests with improvements or additional features are welcome.
-They should at the very least add integration tests for the new functionality - and pass the existing ones!